aaami1ster/mean/mongo/README.md

     ```
     > db.people.update({name: 'Abdalla Elsayed'}, {$set: {name: 'Abdullah Elsayed', terms: 2}})
     ```
-    - __upsert__: a Boolean value that defaults to false.
-If this is true, update() will create a new document if no existing items match the query criteria.
-    - __multi__: a Boolean value that defaults to false.
-If this is set to true, update() will modify all documents that match the query criteria.
-    - __writeConcern__: a document that defines the write behavior of the update.
-For more information on this parameter, see the write concern documentation.1
 1. Deleting Data
    ```
    db.people.remove({name: {$regex: 'Abd$'}}, {justOne: true})